Guide to ChemAxon's Culture

 From Consent Decision Making by James Priest.

 Consent Decision Making (CDM) is a quite sophisticated process that can be very effective if it is run properly and participants have an appropriate insight about the issue but it requires practice.
-See the details in the document or watch a video about CDM.
+See a video about CDM.

 When several teams are involved in solving a common, high-level issues, the involved teams may send representatives to form a delegate team.
 This team may be temporary or permanent.
 The decisions made in the delegate team are acted upon in the teams it serves.